hpenney2/discord-py-interactions/README.md

 code and substituting its own for where it's needed. *discord-py-slash-command* stands as the first public slash command handler library to be made for Discord Bot API libraries.

+*discord-py-interactions* acts as a drop-in replacement for *discord-py-slash-command* which allows you to use all interaction-based features, including message components like buttons, within your bot.

 ## Installation
-You are able to easily install the *discord-py-slash-command* library by using the given PIP line below:
+You are able to easily install the *discord-py-interactions* library by using the given PIP line below:

-`pip install -U discord-py-slash-command`
+`pip install -U discord-py-interactions`

 ## Examples
 ### Quick Startup